asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 *Figure 36: Teensy Loader Step 3*

 To finish the firmware installation, select “Operation → Reboot”.
-You should read “Reboot” and the FlipPad should beep for a short time.
+You should read “Reboot” and the FLipPad should beep for a short time.

 <p align="left" width="100%">
     <img width="15%" src="./Bilder/fig38.png">